A two stage approach for order and rack allocation with order backlog in a mobile rack environment: First-stage and second-stage formulations

 \subsection{Choice of $F$ and $S$}

-Our two-stage approach requires us to define the set of orders $F$ that are allocated to a picker at the first-stage, or the set of orders $S$ dealt with at the second-stage (recall here that $F \cap S= \emptyset$ and $F \cup S = [o~|~o=1,\ldots,O]$, so defining one of these two sets automatically defines the other).
-Clearly in any individual practical RMFS application the user would specify how $F$ and $S$ are defined having regard to their own unique circumstances.
-In this paper, in an academic context, we consider three different strategies for choice of these sets: \begin{itemize} \item \emph{\textbf{Strategy 1}}: $S = \emptyset$. \item \emph{\textbf{Strategy 2}}: $S = Q$, so $S$ is the set of orders comprising just a single unit of one product \item \emph{\textbf{Strategy 3}}: $F = [o~|~ \delta(o)=1 ~ o=1,\ldots,O]$, so $F$ is the set of orders which only require one rack
+Our two stage approach requires us to have a strategy to define the set of orders $F$ that are allocated to a picker at the first-stage, or the set of orders $S$ dealt with at the second-stage (recall here that $F \cap S= \emptyset$ and $F \cup S = [o~|~o=1,\ldots,O]$, so defining one of these two sets automatically defines the other).
+Clearly there can be many possible strategies for splitting the set of orders into two mutually exclusive subsets $F$ and $S$.